AceDataCloud/OpenAIAPI/docs/openai_chat_completion_api_integration_guide.md

 ## Integrating OpenAI-Python

-The upstream of the OpenAI Chat Completion API service is the official OpenAI service, which can be viewed on the official [OpenAI-Python](https://github.com/openai/openai-python).
+The upstream of the OpenAI Chat Completion API service is the official OpenAI service.
+For details, please refer to the official [OpenAI-Python](https://github.com/openai/openai-python).
 This article will briefly introduce how to use the services provided by the official.

 1. First, you need to set up a local `Python` environment, which can be searched on Google.
 2. Download and install the development environment, such as installing the VSCode editor.